The baby name Carson has become a modern staple for a child, handsome and versatile.

 HANDSOME and VERSATILE

-The baby name Carson belongs with the twenty-first century staples: Logan, Ryan, and Dylan; Hunter, Carter, and Cooper; Wyatt and Everett; Miles and Cole.
+The baby name Carson belongs with the 21st century staples: Logan, Ryan, and Dylan; Hunter, Carter, and Cooper; Wyatt and Everett; Miles and Cole.
 They’re surname in style, but not new.
-And while they’re trending – more popular today than ever before – there’s nothing trendy about these time-tested choices.
+And while they’re popular today than ever before – there’s nothing trendy about these time-tested choices.

 Handsome Carson also feels nicely flexible.
 It’s the name of an athlete or a frontiersman, a talk show host or a designer.
 There’s something shape-shifting about this name, a modern traditional that would serve a child well over a lifetime.